 The aggregate total of direct/indirect project-induced O&M employment and employment growth due to increased accessibility from the California HSR System would be approximately 5,380 jobs above the No Project Alternative projections (Table 3.18-14).
 Accordingly, with implementation of the Palmdale to Burbank Project Section, Los Angeles County would have approximately 5,231,400 jobs in 2040, which is a 0.1 percent increase above the No Project Alternative in 2040.
-The project-induced additional 0.1 percent contribution to employment growth is not substantially more than the projection for the region in the absence of the California HSR System.

-&lt;sup>6 First and last mile connectivity describes the beginning and end of individual trips made primarily by public transportation; the gap from the trip origin to public transit is termed a first mile connection, and the gap from public transit to destination is termed a last mile connection.
+6 First and last mile connectivity describes the beginning and end of individual trips made primarily by public transportation; the gap from the trip origin to public transit is termed a first mile connection, and the gap from public transit to destination is termed a last mile connection.

-&lt;sup>7 As explained in Section 3.18.4, Methods for Evaluating Impacts, impacts associated with improved accessibility for the California HSR System statewide were calculated based on research conducted by the Authority, which estimated a total gain of 102,000 jobs over the baseline employment forecast for the state by 2040 (Authority 2017).
+7 As explained in Section 3.18.4, Methods for Evaluating Impacts, impacts associated with improved accessibility for the California HSR System statewide were calculated based on research conducted by the Authority, which estimated a total gain of 102,000 jobs over the baseline employment forecast for the state by 2040 (Authority 2017).